philc/book-notes/how to talk so kids will listen - adele faber.md

   * If you don't get through to the child, just transform the message by employing one of the other techniques.
   * Attitudes in your message:
-    * children thrive when you convey "you're basically a capable loving person and once you're alerted to the issue, you'll resolve it.
+    * Children thrive when you convey "you're basically a capable loving person and once you're alerted to the issue, you'll resolve it."
-    * Poisonous is one which says "you're not doing anything right, and this latest example is the latest proof of that."
+    * A poisonous attitude says "you're not doing anything right, and this current example is the latest proof of that."
   * Be careful of "please" in intense situations.
 If you really want something to happen, don't soften it with please.

 * Alternatives to punishment (chapter 3)
   * Punishment
-    * They argue this does not work: it distracts the child from the issue, and deprives them of the feeling of remorse.
+    * The author argues this does not work: it distracts the child from the issue, and deprives them of the feeling of remorse.
     * Natural consequences are better teachers than punishment.
       * Natural consequence: people's natural reactions to their behavior.
-E.g. "I won't want to lend you clothes if you mess them up before returning."; the parent not wanting to play anymore because the kid isn't being nice; parent doesn't want to bring the child to the grocery store because they don't behave.
+E.g. "I won't want to lend you clothes if you mess them up before returning"; the parent not wanting to play anymore because the kid isn't being nice; parent doesn't want to bring the child to the grocery store because they don't behave.
       * Punishment is actively and intentionally depriving someone of privileges which are usually not even related to the bad behavior.
 E.g. "no TV tonight if you don't sit still during church."
   * Prevention is very effective, better than reactive solutions.
-E.g. to prevent your kid from misbehaving in the grocery store, draw two people in a grocery store and role play.
+E.g. to prevent your kid from misbehaving in the grocery store, beforehand, draw two people in a grocery store and role play.
   * "Problem solve" it together
     * Before entering a problem-solving exercise with anyone, psyche yourself up to be listening, open minded, non-judgmental, and collaborative.